MorningLightMountain713/aiotinyrpc/README.rst

 ----

 Aiotinyrpc is a fork of tinyrpc.
 Adds asyncio support.
-Also adds an encrypted socket transport - thanks to Tom Moulton for the ground work on the encryption.
+Also adds an encrypted socket transport - thanks to Tom Moulton for the pioneering work on the encryption.

 Motivation
 ----------